HarshRaj797864/javascript-exercises/13_palindromes/README.md

 ### some palindromes:
   - A car, a man, a maraca.
-  - Rats live on no evil star.
+  - Rats live on no ev il star.
   - Lid off a daffodil.
   - Animal loots foliated detail of stool lamina.
   - A nut for a jar of tuna.